Maine CDC reports 36 more coronavirus cases, no new deaths

 On Friday, the industry pitched an $800 million bailout plan that would take the bulk of a $1.25 billion federal relief package to revive the state’s tourism industry, which has been devastated by travel and gathering restrictions, as well as the general economic fallout.

-Of the 29 patients in Maine hospitals with COVID-19 on Saturday, 10 were in intensive care and four were on ventilators.
-The state had 168 intensive care unit beds available of a total 395, and 254 ventilators available of 318.
-There were also 441 alternative ventilators statewide.

-Around the world on Saturday, there were 7.7 million cases of COVID-19 and 427,000 deaths.
-The United States led other countries with more than 2 million cases and 115,000 deaths.
+Around the world on Sunday evening, there were 7.8 million cases of COVID-19 and 432,000 deaths.
+The United States led other countries with more than 2 million cases and over 115,000 deaths.

 Comments are not available on this story.